Quick summary

 Who is a jointly assessed person?

-According to the Ministry of Labour and Social Affairs, jointly assessed persons include
+According to the Ministry of Labour and Social Affairs, the following are jointly assessed persons

 - parents and minor dependent children,